aramiscd/jsonfmt/README.md

 ![jsonfmt](jsonfmt.gif)

-Right now this program is mainly an artifact demontrating that I can write a simple parser.
+Right now this program is mainly an artifact demonstrating that I can write a simple parser.
 I do use it in practice to format JSON documents, but it can only handle relatively small inputs.